XpiritBV/ContainerWorkshop-Docs/Lab11-Istio.md

 ## <a name='start'></a>Inspect your Kubernetes environment
 We will deploy and call an application using Visual Studio Code.
 Make sure you installed it, return to [Lab 1 - Getting Started](Lab1-GettingStarted.md) if you do not have it installed.
 Also, make sure you have [this](https://github.com/XpiritBV/ContainerWorkshop2019Docs) repository cloned, so you have a copy of the Kubernetes template files on your machine.

 Tip: Having multiple ingress controllers on a Kubernetes cluster may cause issues.
 To avoid this, start this lab by installing the Kubernetes feature of Docker Desktop.
-This miniature version of Kubernetes can be reset to defaults by the click of a button!
+This miniature version of Kubernetes can be reset to defaults by the click of a button.
 You can deploy the mini-cluster by right clicking on the icon in the tool bar.

 ![tray](images/dockertray.png)